JeroenSpaans/sningo/README.md

 2. Clingo represents classical negation in a logic program using minus (e.g. `-a`).
 These strongly negated literals are then treated as fresh atoms, and combined with an (implicit) integrity constraint (`:- a, -a`).
 This approach works when inconsistency is forbidden, but does not suffice for semantics that permit paraconsistency.
 Classical negation should therefore be encoded using the predicate `snot\1` instead (e.g. `snot(a)`).
 3. For the time being, the meta programs require explicit input about the negation relation.
 This means that the reified logic program should include a fact `symbolStrongNegationOf(snot(a),a).` for every strongly negated literal–positive literal pair in the original program.

+It remains future work to write an alternative grounder that takes care of these factors automatically.

 The file Example3.rlp provide an example of how an extended logic program (in this case, Example 3 from the paper[^1], listed in Example3.lp) can be correctly reified.

 ## How to use